GarnetSunset/Ishin-Machine-Translation/README.md

 KHHSubs for Trophy translations

-MsLow for a bunch of nutty stuff!
+MsLow for his help working Timo though files!

 # The Digital Version is recommended as it allows changes to the AUTH folder with a patch, whereas Disc version doesn't